varrockbank/warrenbuf/test/dsl/README.md

 **Goal:** Describe all test specs in a high-level natural language-like DSL without all the syntactical artifacts of a programming language.

-### User Prompt
-> "Earlier in the test walkthrough, you derived a natural language summary of the corresponding spec code.
-I was thinking in the same lines of having a DSL and specifying the spec in plaintext"
->
-> "Yes.
-Let's walk through some examples of the declarative specs first."
->
-> "Let's name each of your examples as 'Proposals'.
-Dump them out to a file test/dsl.org.
-I want us to iterate on the DSL together and capture the evolution of the DSL.
-Also DSL.org, add a short intro that I want to describe all the test specs in a high-level natural language like DSL without all the syntical artifacts of a programming language.
-Include this prompt in the dsl.org"

 ---

 ## Version History